Mehdi-Adjaoue/aws_notebook/README.md

     nano jupyter_notebook_config.py
     ```

-1. On the top of the file, paste the following code (Remember to put the password you generated (u'sha1:...') in the correct place) :
+1. On the top of the file, paste the following code (remember to put the password you generated (u'sha1:...') in the correct place) :

     ```
     c = get_config()